⌥+⌃AltPlusCtrl

 Spotify Keyboard Shortcuts

-Spotify's shortcuts are almost entirely playback-control focused, since the app's core interaction loop is play, pause, skip, and search rather than complex editing or content creation.
+Spotify's shortcuts are almost entirely playback-control focused, since the app's core interaction loop is play, pause, skip, and search rather than complex editing or content creation the way a production tool's shortcut set would be.
 Most of the shortcut set works globally even when Spotify isn't the focused window on desktop, provided media key support is enabled, which matters for anyone who wants to control playback without alt-tabbing away from whatever else they're working on.
-Search and library navigation round out the set, letting you find and queue music without ever touching the mouse.
-Casual listeners who mostly hit play and forget about the app for hours get relatively little value from memorizing anything beyond the media keys, while people who actively curate playlists, skip through podcast episodes, or search for specific tracks constantly throughout the day benefit the most from learning the search and queue-management shortcuts on top of basic transport control.
+Search and library management round out the set, letting you find, save, and queue music without ever touching the mouse.
+Casual listeners who mostly hit play and forget about the app for hours get relatively little value from memorizing anything beyond the media keys, while people who actively curate playlists, skip through podcast episodes, or search for specific tracks constantly throughout the day benefit the most from learning the search and library-management shortcuts on top of basic transport control.
+Windows and Mac share the same modifier pattern throughout (Ctrl versus Cmd, with the underlying letter identical), which is simpler than the platform divergence seen in denser productivity tools, since Spotify's shortcut set is deliberately small and consistent by design rather than accumulating years of platform-specific legacy bindings.
+That deliberate smallness is worth understanding as a genuine product choice rather than an oversight: Spotify's entire interaction model is built around getting out of your way once music is playing, so the shortcut set stops well short of anything resembling a power-user command palette, favoring a handful of reliable, memorable bindings over a sprawling, deeply nested one.
+Anyone coming from a denser productivity tool's shortcut system may initially find Spotify's set thin by comparison, but that thinness maps directly onto how genuinely few distinct actions most listening sessions actually require.

 Playback